shadiakiki1986/shadiakiki1986.github.io/index.md

 <td>
 <ul>
 <li>implement new features in existing popular open-source tools and have them integrated into upstream codebase</li>
+<li>Organize all code implemented in re-usable packages</li>
+<li>Deploy platforms and automated tools in-house on existing hardware or in the cloud</li>
 </ul>
 </td>
 </tr>